 Making Sweet Potato Toast in the Oven is the Way to Go

-Not only does oven-toasted sweet potato toast taste better than its toaster-oven counterpart, it’s much easier to make if you are serving more than one person (which I almost always am!)
-Unlike regular toast made from bread, sweet potato toast is much lighter, which means you need to make a lot of it to fill people up.
+Oven-toasted sweet potato toast taste better than its toaster-oven counterpart.
+Plus, it’s much easier to make if you are serving more than one person; which I almost always am!
+Unlike regular toast that’s made from bread, sweet potato toast is much lighter.
+This means you need to make a lot of it to fill people up.
 It would be a huge hassle to have to keep toasting each slice in the toaster oven.

 When it comes to making “toast” out of sweet potatoes, the real oven is definitely the way to go.